 GDP-NETs are common (30–70% of patients with MEN type 1), are frequently multifocal and are the most common cause of mortality in MEN type 1.
 MEN type 1 associated GDP-NET typically arise in the pancreas or duodenum, but are also seen in the stomach.
 Jejunal, ileal and appendiceal NET are not associated with MEN type 1.r

 In MEN type 1, GDP-NET have a greater risk of invasiveness and poor response to therapy compared to sporadic tumours.
 However, the likelihood of malignant transformation in any one lesion is difficult to predict.
-Although the majority of GDP-NET occur over the age of 30, at least 10% of mutation carriers develop one or more GDP-NET in their later teens.r In a small cohort of younger patients GDP-NET penetrance was 40–50% by the age of 20 years, but this data has ascertainment bias.r
+Although the majority of GDP-NET occur over the age of 30, at least 10% of pathogenic variant carriers develop one or more GDP-NET in their later teens.r In a small cohort of younger patients GDP-NET penetrance was 40–50% by the age of 20 years, but this data has ascertainment bias.r

 The accurate diagnosis and management of GDP-NET presents significant challenges.
 The most common GDP-NETs are non-secretory (hence biochemical markers are insensitive for surveillance and monitoring).

 There is no consensus for optimal biochemical screening.
 Most expert groups recommend annual biochemical evaluation of a fasting gastrointestinal tract hormone profile, but there are differences in the recommendations about which hormones to measure and the age to begin.rr

 There is no consensus for optimal radiological screening.
 One group of international experts, which included representation from a range of different specialties, suggests a minimum imaging protocol that includes annual imaging of the pancreas and duodenum by MRI, CT or endoscopic ultrasound.r Another expert group recommends 1–5 yearly imaging depending on the clinical situation.r